This review, like most, is simply one man's opinion. I've often been asked "what qualifies you to judge a camera?"

 With the flip down screen of the Mk I, it's an almost instant reaction, if I want to hold the camera down, for a low angle shot (such as a cat, kid or something artistic).
 With the fully articulated screen, I have to find the little indent, bring the screen out to the side and then turn the screen over, before I can see it from behind the camera.
 Too many steps and the shot if often gone before I can get it done. :-(

 More importantly, I've used the flip-down screen for serrupticious street shotting, on subway cars, etc. You can flip-down the screen, hold the camera in your lap and never be noticed.
-Especially if you've set the electronic shutter.
+Especially if you're using the electronic shutter.
 If you have to bring the screen out to the side, you suddenly become very noticeable.

 If I want to take a series of, say, three shots, with one +1 stop, another -1 stop and the third at the correct exposure, why do you have to press the button three times?
 Both cameras require it, even in silent shutter mode!